-The Pell Grant Student Aid Report is mailed directly to the student's home address or an email response is sent to those who provide an email address on the FAFSA.
+The Student Aid Report is sent via email to the email address listed on the FAFSA form.
 An electronic version is received by the school that the student lists on the Free Application for Federal Student Aid.
 The report is required for determination of eligibility for all federal assistance programs.